naxokite/Autoencoders/README.md

 # Autoencoders

 Main goal of this repo is to try out different approaches to autoencoders to generate new samples.
-It is divided into 2 main categories:
+It is divided into 2 main categories with standalone jupyter notebooks:

 ![linspace][image1]